hmc-cs-131/cs131-course-notes/markdown/lec02.md

 f 5
 ```

+In the refact

-In the refactored code above, we introduced a helper function `f` to eliminate the repetition.
+ored code above, we introduced a helper function `f` to eliminate the repetition.
 Now, instead of duplicating the same expression multiple times, we can simply call `f` with different arguments.
 This approach improves code maintainability and reduces the risk of introducing errors.

 Abstraction is a fundamental concept in CS 131, allowing us to write clean and reusable code.

-## Exercises
+# Exercises

 1. Write a function `circleArea` that calculates the area of a circle given its radius as a parameter.
 The formula for the area of a circle is `pi * r^2`, where `pi` is a constant (approximately 3.14159).
 Use the `Double` type for the radius and the result.